Debt Management Plan

 Interest charges – Interest and additional charges may still be applied by your creditors, who are under no obligation to deduct or suspend these charges.

-Creditor pressure – You creditors still have the right to correspond directly with you, and though your debt advisor will manage the payments you may still be contacted by them.
+Creditor pressure – – You creditors still have the right to correspond directly with you, and though your debt advisor will manage the payments you may still be contacted by them.
 A DMP does not prevent any court action, and creditors are still able to take direct action to recover debts from you.

-Does a DMP cover all debt?
-Many types of debt are not included in a DMP, which focuses on non-priority debts such as overdrafts; finance; bank or building society loans; high apr loans; credit cards, store cards, catalogues or home credit and informal borrowing.
+Many types of debt are not included in a DMP, which focuses on non-priority debts such as overdrafts; personal loans; bank or building society loans; payday loans; credit cards, store cards, catalogues or home credit and informal borrowing.
 Among the types of debt not included in a DMP are:

 - Utility bills